fdeblasio/pokeemerald-expansion/notes.md

     - Just make new tutors in towns or Battle Frontier?
     - Remove Snarl and Psychic Noise from Toxtricity's level up learnset once this is implemented
 - Nature Power:
+    - In ORAS, Sky Pillar gets Air Slash, but in RSE it just gets a regular cave
     - Nature Power details on summary screen (power/accuracy would be for in-battle status screen only)
-        - All moves are special so change category to special (if nothing changes)?
+        - All moves are currently Special so change category in moves_info.h back to Status if any of them change
-        - This should wait for the battle terrain refactor
+            - The summary screen would show the proper category, however
     - Revert some Nature Power moves for a more varied effect
 - Update local Porymoves for automatic movepool updates (similar to Hail/Snowscape)
     - Any Pokémon that learns Drill Peck should learn Drill Run